epa058/Lichtenberg-Figures/README.md

 The folder **Source Codes (Attempt 1)** contains Python scripts of my first attempt.
 After working on the single-branch algorithm, I mistakenly implemented depth-first search (DFS) rather than breadth-first search (BFS) for my multi-branch algorithm (I'm no CS major).
 In the end, my friend Shan Gao helped me develop the final, multi-branch BFS version of this algorithm.

 The folder **Animations (Attempt 1)** contains a few animations from certain versions of this first attempt.
-Unfortunately, the patterns generated on this attempt appear unphysical and do not at all resemble Lichtenberg figures.
+Unfortunately, the patterns generated in this attempt appear unphysical and do not at all resemble Lichtenberg figures.

 The folder **Source Codes (Attempt 2)** contains Python scripts of my latest attempt.
 For this attempt, I decided to actually read some papers about diffusion-limited aggregation (DLA) and the dielectric breakdown model (DBM).
 The papers I used as references are mentioned below.
 I then wrote two different algorithms: the single-tree algorithm and the double-tree algorithm.

 The folder **Animations (Attempt 2)** contains a few selected animations from certain versions of this second attempt.
-The patterns generated on this attempt are much more realistic and finally resemble Lichtenberg figures.
+The patterns generated in this attempt are much more realistic and finally resemble Lichtenberg figures.

 ## Authors